libremfg/rhize-docs/content/how-to/publish-subscribe/track-changes.md

-+++
-title = "Track changes"
-description = "Streaming data in and out of RHIZE" [menu.main] name = "Stream Data" identifier = "stream-data" weight = 300 parent = "pubsub"
-+++
+---
+title: Track changes (CDC)

-Stream data in and out of Rhize.
+description: Streaming data in and out of RHIZE

-## Publishing Changes with Change-Data-Capture
+menu:
+  main:
+    identifier: stream-data
+    weight: 300
+    parent: pubsub
+---

-You can use change data capture (CDC) to track data changes over time; including mutations and drops in your database.
-RHIZE's CDC implementation lets you use Kafka, Nats or a local file as a *{{< abbr "sink" >}}* to store CDC updates streamed by RHIZE's Alpha leader nodes.
+You can use _change data capture_ (CDC) to track data changes over time, including mutations and drops in your database.
+Rhize's CDC implementation can use
+Kafka, Nats or a local file as a *{{< abbr "sink" >}}* to store CDC updates streamed by Rhize's Alpha leader nodes.

-When CDC is enabled, RHIZE streams events for all `set` and `delete` mutations, except those that affect password fields; along with any drop  events.
+When CDC is enabled, Rhize streams events for:
+- All `set` and `delete` mutations, except those that affect password fields
+- Drop events.

 Live Loader events are recorded by CDC, but Bulk Loader events aren't.

 CDC events are based on changes to Raft logs.
-So, if the sink is not reachable by the Alpha leader node, then Raft logs expand as events are collected on that node until the sink is available again.
+So, if the sink is unreachable by the Alpha leader node, then Raft logs expand as events are collected on that node until the sink is available again.
 You should enable CDC on all RHIZE Alpha nodes to avoid interruptions in the stream of CDC events.